(A full report of this briefing on Capitol Hill is in Janet Kahn’s report to The Integrator Blog, linked at the end of this page.)

 IHPC Brings 2706, CAHCIM (now ACIMH) and Allina Health to a Congressional Briefing on “Easing the US Healthcare Crisis: The Role of Integrative Health Care”

 On April 10, 2014, key staffers for numerous members of the US House of Representatives and US Senate were treated to unusual fare at a briefing entitled “Easing the US Healthcare Crisis: The Role of Integrative Health Care.”
 Staff for some 17 US Senators and seven members of the House, together with representatives from ten outside organizations were among the roughly 70% of attendees who signed-in.
-Among those in attendance were staff members for the powerful US Senate Health Education Labor and Pensions Committee, as well as counterparts from Appropriations and the Special Committee on Aging.
+Among those in attendance were staff members for the powerful US Senate Health Education Labor and Pensions Committee (HELP), as well as counterparts from Appropriations and the Special Committee on Aging.

 Janet Kahn, PhD, who organized the session on behalf of the Integrative Healthcare Policy Consortium (IHPC), shared with the Integrator that the audience “was attentive throughout the 70+ minutes of presentation – questions were thoughtful” and that “the Senate Q&A in particular went into some depth on 2706″ – Non-Discrimination in Health Care.
 Kahn’s report continues: